CAPTRA: CAtegory-level Pose Tracking for Rigid and Articulated Objects from Point Clouds: Introduction

 In this work, we seek to take the best of both worlds and build \textbf{an end-to-end differentiable pipeline for accurate and fast pose tracking}.
 To enable highly accurate pose estimation, we propose to jointly canonicalize the input and output spaces of this estimation problem by transforming the point clouds using the inverse poses from the previous frame.
-The produced \textbf{pose-canonicalized point clouds} feature near identical poses regarding the object/part, whose poses are more regression-friendly.
-We thus propose \textbf{RotationNet}, a PointNet++~\cite{qi2017pointnet++} based neural network, that directly regresses the small remained rotations.
-Due to the ambiguity between occlusion and center translation in the partial depth observations, we fouthe nd scale and translation regression still challenging.
-We instead propose to build \textbf{CoordinateNet} to predict dense normalized coordinates, which contain more accurate information about translation and object size due to their awareness of the category-level shape prior.
-Combining the outputs from both networks, we can then analytically compute the size and translation, yielding an end-to-end differentiable pipeline optimized for 9DoF pose accuracy without using non-differentiable RANSAC.
+The poses of the regarding objects/parts in the produced \textbf{pose-canonicalized point clouds} are nearly identical, containing only small residual rotations that span an almost linear space due to the Lie group properties of SO(3) and therefore are regression-friendly.
+We thus propose \textbf{RotationNet}, a PointNet++~\cite{qi2017pointnet++} based neural network, to directly regress the small residual rotations.
+However, we found scale and translation regression still challenging, partially due to the ambiguity between occlusion and center translation in the partial depth observations, We instead propose to build \textbf{CoordinateNet} to predict dense normalized coordinates, which contain more accurate information about translation and object size due to their awareness of the category-level shape prior.
+Combining the outputs from both networks, we can analytically compute sizes and translations, yielding an end-to-end differentiable pipeline optimized for 9DoF pose accuracy without using non-differentiable RANSAC.

 By harnessing both approaches, our proposed method gains significant performance improvement on the category-level rigid object pose benchmark and articulated object pose benchmarks.
 On the NOCS-REAL275 dataset \cite{wang2019normalized}, we outperform 6-PACK \cite{wang20196}, the previous state-of-the-art, by 40.03\% absolute improvement on the mean accuracy of $5^\circ 5$cm and 10.52\% absolute improvement on the mean IoU metric.
 On the SAPIEN articulated object dataset \cite{xiang2020sapien}, we are the first to perform tracking and outperform the single-frame articulated pose estimation baseline, constructed using ANCSH \cite{li2020categorylevel} and ground truth segmentation masks, by a large margin, \textit{e.g.}, around 20 points on mean accuracy $5^\circ 5$cm in the challenging eyeglasses category.
 On novel real laptop trajectories from the BMVC dataset \cite{BMVC2015_181}, we achieve the best performance directly generalized from SAPIEN without further fine-tuning.
 Finally, our extensive experiments further demonstrate the robustness of our tracking method to pose errors and achieve the fastest speed ($\sim 12$ FPS) among all methods.